fasthttp/router/README.md

 ## Web Frameworks based on Router

-If the HttpRouter is a bit too minimalistic for you, you might try one of the following more high-level 3rd-party web frameworks building upon the HttpRouter package:
+If the Router is a bit too minimalistic for you, you might try one of the following more high-level 3rd-party web frameworks building upon the Router package:

 - [Atreugo](https://github.com/savsgio/atreugo)